 “He said he would rather wear pants,” she says.
 He simply doesn’t like the look of leggings and shorts.
 While he wears shorts for style, he also thinks they are more comfortable.

-“That is the only reason I let him wear shorts — he has a husky build,” Schultz says.
+“That is the only reason I let him wear shorts — he has a husky build,” Schultz said.
 “I let him get away with it just because of his body.”

 Schultz certainly isn’t alone.
 Alisa Schindler chronicled her own struggles with her sons wearing shorts in the winter in The Washington Post.